HirokiHamaguchi/latexlint/README.md

 ### LLCref

 Detect `\ref` in `.tex` files.
-You should likely use `\cref` or `\Cref` in [cleveref](https://ctan.org/pkg/cleveref) package instead.
+You should likely use `\cref` or `\Cref` in the [cleveref](https://ctan.org/pkg/cleveref) package instead.
-By default, this rules is disabled by `latexlint.disabledRules` in `settings.json`.
+By default, this rule is disabled by `latexlint.disabledRules` in `settings.json`.

 We prefer this package because it can automatically add prefixes like "Sec." or "Fig.".
 We can keep the consistency of the reference format.

-For cleveref package, you can also refer to [this page by opt-cp](https://web.archive.org/web/20220616140841/https://opt-cp.com/latex-packages/).
+For the cleveref package, you can also refer to [this page by opt-cp](https://web.archive.org/web/20220616140841/https://opt-cp.com/latex-packages/).

 ### LLDoubleQuotes